-LYMPHATIC CANCER: Solomon, 28 seeks N2.5m lifeline for chemotherapy
+Lymphatic Cancer: Solomon, 28 seeks N2.5m lifeline for chemotherapy

 Solomon who was orphaned at the age of 6 suddenly complained of illness sometime in 2018 and was taken to a private hospital in Lagos for preliminary tests.

-With the support of one of his aunts, he was referred to the Lagos State University Teaching Hospital, LASUTH, where he was diagnosed with leukaemia and lymphoma.
+With the support of one of his aunts, he was referred to the Lagos State University Teaching Hospital, LASUTH, where he was diagnosed with leukemia and lymphoma.

 “It was at the end of 2018 that I started feeling sick,” he told Good Health Weekly in an interview.